 Church of St Cosmas & St Damian Sherrington

-The Church fabric, repairs, insurance and electrical costs are covered by the ‘Friends of Sherrington Church’ most of whom are not church members.
-The building is available for Village Meetings thus providing a raison d’être for the Friends who have a charming Grade 1 listed church with historic painted wall-texts and some very antique glass to cherish.
+The Church fabric, repairs, insurance and electrical costs are generously covered by the ‘Friends of Sherrington Church’, without whom the continued running of our active church in this small village would not be sustainable.
+Our charming Grade 1 listed church with historic painted wall-texts and some very antique stained glass widows is also available, and used, for various Village Meetings.

 We know that there was a minister here in the 12th century, a man named Odo of Cerintonia, who was also known as a writer of fables.
 The earliest part of the current church, however, dates to the 13th century.
 The dedication to St Cosmas and St Damian is rare in England; there are just 5 churches in the country bearing this dedication.
 Cosmas and Damian were Syrian brothers, and the patron saints of travellers and healing.The earliest feature of the church is the font, but there is more to the font than meets the eye.
 Behind the font, leading under the church towards the moat surrounding the castle motte is a channel, or drain.
 In 1959 restoration revealed a skeleton in the drain channel.
 An odd place for a burial indeed, but perhaps the skeleton predated the church and was that of a murdered man thrown into the ditch.
 We simply don't know but it adds a bit of mystery!